Little Girls (band)

 Little Girls is a Canadian indie rock band formed in 2008 from Toronto, Ontario, Canada.
 The band emerged from Toronto's post-punk scene as a solo recording project of multi-instrumentalist Josh McIntyre.
 With a focus on Minimalist Electronic, Little Girls released CULTS EP (September 6, 2011) on Hand Drawn Dracula and are currently working on their second full-length record.

 In the wake of a series of high-profile blog mentions and singles released on Brooklyn labels Mexican Summer and Captured Tracks, Little Girls released their debut album Concepts on Paper Bag Records on October 13, 2009.
 Prior to Concepts.
 The band also released Tambourine with Paper Bag Digital on June 2, 2009.
 The songs combine lo-fi distorted surf rock with layers of haunting, and melodic walls of sound.
 Little Girls quickly embarked on a North American tour, performing with some of the most talked about bands of the year, as well, has performed at several major International Music Festivals including Halifax Pop Explosion, Pop Montreal, CMJ, and South by Southwest Festival.
-Little Girls album Concepts debuted at No. 12 on Chart Attack, the second highest debut achieved that week, No. 14 on Earshot!, and recently charted at No. 10 on the Top 50 National Earshot!
-Charts.
+Little Girls album Concepts debuted at No. 12 on Chart Attack, the second highest debut achieved that week, No. 14 on the Earshot Radio Chart and charted at No. 10 on the Earshot National Top 50.